|Depositing money in inmate accounts

 Most inmates have the privilege of ordering items from the commissary, and funds also are necessary to pay for barber services, medical expenses, court-imposed fines and restitution, etc.

 An ATM-like machine allows visitors to deposit cash or use credit and debit cards to leave money in inmate accounts.
-Located in the lobby of the corrections facility, the machine was installed in partnership with commissary vendor Swanson Services Corp.
+Located in the lobby of the corrections facility, the machine was installed in partnership with commissary vendor CBM.
 It dispenses no funds, but gives the user a receipt of the transaction and makes the money available immediately to the receiving inmate.

 A $2.75 convenience fee is charged for each transaction.
 Deposits made using the ATM are not subject to any limit, though the fee will be imposed for every $100 deposited.

 Money orders will be accepted only through the U.S. mail.
 Orders of $100 or more will be subject to a 20-day hold.
 Any incomplete money orders also will be subject to the 20-day hold.